hfmartinez/hfmartinez/README.md

 ## About Me

-🌟 I am a **Senior Software Developer** with over 5 years of experience, specializing in software development for **Fintech** and **Proptech** companies.
-Throughout my career, I have cultivated a robust skill set that allows me to tackle complex challenges and deliver high-quality solutions.
-My expertise lies in defining and implementing cloud architectures that not only meet business requirements but also enhance operational efficiency.
-I am dedicated to exceeding performance targets and constantly strive for innovation in my work.
-My analytical mindset enables me to approach problems strategically, while my leadership skills empower me to collaborate effectively with cross-functional teams.
-I am passionate about continuous learning, always seeking to stay updated with the latest technologies and best practices in the industry.
+🌟 I am a **Senior Software Developer** with over 5 years of experience in Fintech, Proptech, and the academic sector.
+I specialize in backend web development, firmware development, cloud computing, and container orchestration.
+Passionate about learning new programming languages, I focus on implementing cloud architectures that enhance operational efficiency.
+Committed to innovation and teaching, I collaborate effectively with cross-functional teams and always strive to exceed performance targets.
+I am continuously seeking ongoing learning to stay updated on the latest technologies and best practices in the industry.

 ### Key Skills

-- **Languages & Frameworks**: Python, Java, C++, C#, React, Angular
+- **Languages & Frameworks**: Python, Java, C++, C#, React, Angular, FastApi, Django, Flask, Spring Boot
-- **Technologies**: Docker, Kubernetes, Vagrant, Cloud Computing
+- **Technologies**: Docker, Kubernetes, Vagrant, Jenkins, ElasticSearch, Kibana, Logstash

 📧 You can reach me at [heberthfabianmartinez@gmail.com](mailto:heberthfabianmartinez@gmail.com).